ldipotetjob/scalacassandra/README.md

 # Implementation of DML in an Scala ecosystem connecting to Cassandra #

-This project is a template for a DML.
+This project is a template for a DML statements.
 Specifically It implements Data Manipulation Statement \[INSERT - SELECT ]

 ## What will you find here? ##

-* A basic multi module architecture that will let you implement and process Restful WebServices in Scala programming language, it can be a template for any multi module Play Framework project.

-* An implementation of HTTP protocol Content-Negotiation:
-    * Accept
-    * Content-Type
-    * You can add here any other header fields involved in content-negotiation.

-* How generate CSV response depending of Content-Negotiation:
-    * Implementing custom template using twirl engine for return a CSV file depending of the Accept header field.
-    * Implement at the same time json responses.
+* A basic template that implement INSERT and QUERY statements.
+It contain implementation an test module.

 * How implement TDD in our development process:
     * We have create the base of Spec with FlatSpec style: We have NOT covered the whole lines of code but we have created enoguh test suites for give you an idea of how to make with the rest.
-We have covered at least Controllers, action,implicit conversions and services.
+In our case case we connect to an specific Keyspace - table

 ## What you will not find here, but you should ##